harismansoor17/harismansoor17/README.md

 ## License

-This project is licensed under the MIT License.
-See the LICENSE.txt file for more details.
+This project is licensed under the GNU General Public License v3.0 License.
+See the LICENSE file for more details.

 ## Contact